DHTMLX/scheduler-docs/data/api/scheduler_load.md

 	loads data to the scheduler from an external data source

 @params:
-- url	string  the server side url (may be a static file or a server side script which outputs data <br>  as XML)
+- url	string  the server side URL (may be a static file or a server side script which outputs data <br>  as XML)
 * type	string	<i>('json', 'xml', 'ical')</i> the data type.
 The default value - <i>'xml'</i>
 * callback		function 	the callback function